Industry Research

 Below, CISaustralia has compiled what we consider to be the most interesting and recent studies on international education and going abroad.

-CISaustralia’s journey in developing the Outbound Mobility Industry Intelligence Surveys commenced as a crucial component of our industry engagement strategy.
+CISaustralia’s journey in developing the Learning Abroad Industry Surveys commenced as a crucial component of our industry engagement strategy.
 It was a proactive response to the uncertainty that the COVID-19 pandemic had cast upon the education landscape.
-In an effort to gain deeper insights into the status of outbound mobility within our Australian University Partner network, we launched our first survey in April of 2020.
-This initial survey aimed to assess where each partner institution stood concerning outbound mobility and their plans for the next six months in light of the pandemic.
+In an effort to gain deeper insights into the status of Learning Abroad within our Australian University Partner network, we launched our first survey in April of 2020.
+This initial survey aimed to assess where each partner institution stood concerning Learning Abroad and their plans for the next six months in light of the pandemic.
 Recognizing the ever-evolving nature of the situation, we planned a second survey to be conducted later in the year.

-Our overarching objective was to empower universities by providing them with valuable data and insights on what their counterparts across Australia were undertaking in terms of COVID-19 planning for mobility.
-As a result, in April 2020, CISaustralia introduced a set of indicators to gather data anonymously and confidentially from partner universities, with the primary intention of advancing collective knowledge about the pandemic’s impact on outbound mobility.
+Our overarching objective was to empower universities by providing them with valuable data and insights on what their counterparts across Australia were undertaking in terms of COVID-19 planning for Learning Abroad.
+As a result, in April 2020, CISaustralia introduced a set of indicators to gather data anonymously and confidentially from partner universities, with the primary intention of advancing collective knowledge about the pandemic’s impact on Learning Abroad.
 The data collected from these surveys has been instrumental in enhancing our ability to support universities and students during these challenging times.

-Since then, we have continued this endeavor: Versions 2.0 (November 2020), 3.0 (May 2021), 4.0 (November 2021), 5.0 (July 2022), and now 6.0 (July 2023).
+Since then, we have continued this endeavor: Versions 2.0 (November 2020), 3.0 (May 2021), 4.0 (November 2021), 5.0 (July 2022), 6.0 (July 2023) and now 7.0 (July 2024).
 Our continued aim is to assist universities in knowing what other institutions across Australia are doing or considering in the Learning Abroad space.
-As we move forward, we will continue to demonstrate our ongoing commitment to understanding the Australian student and university market for outbound mobility, and further our mission to provide invaluable insights for the benefit of the education sector.
+As we move forward, we will continue to demonstrate our ongoing commitment to understanding the Australian student and university market for Learning Abroad, and further our mission to provide invaluable insights for the benefit of the education sector.
 View the previous survey results below.

 **Please see article from the KOALA News here